DelGruth/Mount-Blade-WFaS-Module-Enhancement-Project/README.md

 # Mount-Blade-WFaS-Module-Enhancement-Project
-a old and abadonned project to make it easier for the user to install mods meant for Warband for WFaS ,bad coding practices but does the job.
+a old and abadonned project to make it easier for the user to install mods meant for Warband for WFaS ,bad coding practices but does the job.The folders in the Release/Debug folders needs to be in the same directory as the executables to work a alternative would be to download the mods while the user is installing them.

 The code is released under MIT license which is written below.